willykar/zero_day/README.md

+# My Vagrant Project

-s document provides an overview of the setup and usage of the Vagrant environment for this project.
+Welcome to my Vagrant project!
+This document provides an overview of the setup and usage of the Vagrant environment for this project.

 ## Prerequisites